-I am a Ph.D. student in Economics at the University of California, Santa Barbara (UCSB).
-I conduct applied economic research related to environment, development, and labor economics.
+I am a Ph.D.
+Candidate in Economics at the University of California, Santa Barbara.
+My research interests lie at the intersection of environmental, development, and labor economics.

-Prior to joining UCSB, I worked at the Economic Research Division of Mexico’s central bank (Banco de México) where I conducted research on labor markets, monetary policy, inequality, and deforestation.
+Prior to joining UCSB, I worked at the Economic Research Division of Mexico’s central bank (Banco de México) doing research on labor markets, monetary policy, inequality, and deforestation.
 I was also a consultant for the World Wildlife Fund-US and an analyst at Mexico’s National Institute of Ecology and Climate Change.

 Ph.D. in Economics, (In Progress)